ChananArgov/TRACEvar/README.md

 # Dependencies
 TRACEvar running on python 3.8 and require the packages: sklearn, pandas, ast, matplotlib, os, numpy, shap, pickle.
 Use pip for packages installation.
 TRACEvar scripts and dataset are available for genome version hg37, it will be available in the future for hg38.
 To run TRACEvar on your own dataset you can run TRACEvar webtool (see above), alternatively you will need to get the CADD features for your variants and TRACE features of the relevant genes, and to combine them.
 To this end, first upload your dataset in vcf format to [CADD](https://cadd.gs.washington.edu/score) hg37 V1.6, choose include annotations bottom to get all CADD features.
 Second download TRACE features from YYYYY, and lastly combine the feature datasets on the ensemble gene id column.
 Now you can run TRACEvar following the instruction in the 'usage' section.

-# Cite
-Please cite TRACEvar: Prioritizing and interpreting pathogenic variants that underlie hereditary diseases in tissue contexts.
-Argov et al, submitted.

 # Additional files